 Fair's fair, folks.
-You want respect from motorists?
+You want respect on the roads?
 Then you unrepresentative numbskulls should wise up, show some respect yourself, and stop making things worse for the rest of us.

 As for Harley Johnstone, why don't you just fuck off back to Thailand, asshole?
 That Today Tonight story, while alerting thousands of people to what a complete jackass you are, is now threatening to set back cyclist-motorist relations in this country a millennium or so.
 While Australian cyclists have reacted to that video by almost unanimously rejecting you as an unrepresentative disgrace, and while a lot of the comments on the Today Tonight Facebook page are by people wise to your stupidity and the idiocy of your fanatical vegan ideology, those comments also contain a frighteningly large number of nutters expressing some pretty disturbing anti-cycling sentiment.

 Before I sign off, it would be remiss of me not to give credit where credit is due.
 I want to say a humongous Thank You! to all the decent Australian motorists who are abiding by the new laws, and giving us cyclists a safe berth when they pass.
 Believe me, your courtesy is deeply appreciated.
 Please, please keep it up.
 Please ignore all those moron motorists whose diatribes about cyclists would see them charged with hate speech if they were talking about certain other minority groups.
 And, please, don't ever even begin to think that a puerile waste of space like Harley Johnstone is representative of Australian cyclists.

 Ride and drive safe people, we're all in this together,